-As part of the adoption of the Treasury Management Code, the Council approves a treasury management strategy (TMSS) before the commencement of each financial year.
+As part of the adoption of the Treasury Management Code, the Council approves a capital and investment strategy before the commencement of each financial year.
 The strategy sets out the parameters for the management of risks associated with financial instruments.
 The Council also produces treasury management practices specifying the practical arrangements to follow to manage these risks.

-The TMSS includes an Annual Investment Strategy in compliance with the CLG Guidance on Local Government Investments.
+The capital strategy includes an Annual Investment Strategy in compliance with the MHCLG Guidance on Local Government Investments.
 This Guidance emphasises that priority is given to security and liquidity, rather than yield.
-The Council's TMSS, together with its treasury management practices are based on seeking the highest rate of return consistent with the proper levels of security and liquidity.
+The Council's capital strategy, together with its treasury management practices are based on achieving a suitable balance between risk and return or cost.